cmsca/datascience_public/lessons/intro_to_python.md

 - [ ] **Conditional execution**

-    Boolean Expressions (True/False) can be checked by the conditional statement
+    Boolean Expressions (True/False) can be checked by conditional statements

     - If statements: if a condition is true, the code inside that `if` statement will run
     ```Python